 Certainly they do though if you were injured because of another person you might have a US claim.
 If its on a cruise that's a whole different set of jurisprudence and I'd start by getting a free consult from a member of the Texas Trial Lawyers Assn.

 I came to the U.S. in 2005 as a 6 year old with my grandfather.
 I passed both checkpoints, undocumented, with approval from the officers that checked us.
-The officers just asked what my relationship to my grandfather was and once my grandfather answered I'm his granddaughter they let us through.
-A...
+The officers just asked what my relationship to my grandfather was and once my grandfather answered I'm his granddaughter they let us...
 Read more »

 This is a question for a family lawyer and/or international law attorney familiar with the prenuptial agreement.
 It is not an immigration question.
 Your agreement should be reviewed in private for an accurate analysis of your situation.